-In the late 1970s and 1980s, a pair of doctors in the United States promoted the idea that an allergy to a common fungus, Candida albicans, was behind a host of symptoms.
+In the late 1970s and 1980s, a pair of doctors in the United States promoted the idea that an allergy to a common yeast type of fungus, Candida albicans, was behind a host of symptoms.
 They pinned a long list of symptoms on Candida, including:

 - abdominal bloating, constipation, and diarrhea